-Legal use of Hoasca Tea
+Legal Right for the Religious Use of Hoasca Tea

-The use of the Hoasca Tea within a religious context is fully authorized and has been recognized by Brazilian authorities since 1987, as it is proven harmless to the health.
+The use of Hoasca Tea within a religious context is fully authorized and has been recognized by Brazilian authorities since 1987, given that it is proven harmless to the health.
 This fact gives peace of mind to the disciples of the Beneficent Spiritist Center União do Vegetal and other religions that commune with the Tea.
 It has also set institutional and legal precedence, allowing the UDV to grow in a continuous, sustained manner in Brazil and abroad.

-That recognition from the authorities is the result of the major effort that the União do Vegetal had in defending its right to the religious use of the Hoasca Tea.
-This work began in 1965 when the founder of the religion, Mestre Gabriel, along with his family, moved to Porto Velho – Rondônia (Brazil), starting the institutional organization of what would soon become the Beneficent Spiritist Center União do Vegetal.
+This recognition from the authorities is the result of the major effort that the União do Vegetal had in defending its right to the religious use of the Hoasca Tea.
+This work began in 1965 when the founder of the religion, Mestre Gabriel, along with his family, moved to Porto Velho – Rondônia (Brazil), beginning the institutional organization of what would soon become the Beneficent Spiritist Center União do Vegetal.

-LETTER OF PRINCIPLES
+STATEMENT OF PRINCIPLES

 EXPANSION OF THE UDV